Essential Junk Journal Supplies & Where To Find Them

 Sewing Machine

-While you can absolutely do junk journaling without a sewing machine, I personally would be lost without mine as I usually make soft cover fabric journals.
+While you can absolutely make journals without a sewing machine, I personally would be lost without mine as I often make soft-cover fabric journals.

 I could make them with just fabric glue, but I personally feel more comfortable with the longevity of my journals when I sew them.

-I have a very simple Brother sewing machine like this one, which has just straight and zigzag stitches.
-It’s worked perfectly with lots of different paper types, materials and thicknesses and it cost me less than £100.
+I have a very simple Brother sewing machine similar to this one, which I’ve had for about 10 years.
+It only has straight and zigzag stitches, but it’s worked perfectly with lots of different paper types, materials and thicknesses.
+Plus, it cost me less than £100!

 Distress Inks & Daubers